-One of our collaboration partners is evaluating a product candidate in the same indication as our lead product candidate crenezumab.
+Roche, the parent company of our collaboration partner Genentech, is evaluating gantenerumab, which is a product candidate in the same indication as our lead product candidate crenezumab.

 Our collaboration partner Genentech is a subsidiary of Roche, which is evaluating gantenerumab, a product candidate for the same indication as our lead product candidate crenezumab.
 Our collaboration agreement with Genentech for crenezumab provides Genentech with control over, and responsibility for, the clinical development process, including obtaining regulatory and marketing approvals, manufacturing costs and sales and marketing costs.
 In addition, the collaboration agreement provides that Genentech may terminate the agreement at any time by providing three months' notice to us.
 As a result, Roche may choose to devote more time and resources to advancing gantenerumab instead of crenezumab, which could render crenezumab non-competitive and limit or make it more difficult for us to achieve or maintain profitability with crenezumab.
 Should this occur, our business, financial condition and results of operations could be materially impacted.